sadanandpai/git-guide/README.md

 ### 24. I have made changes and committed to a branch.
 I want to copy the same changes to another branch.

 To copy the changes of a commit from one branch to another, you can use **cherry pick**.
-First obtain its commit id of the commit, which you want to copy.
+First obtain the commit id of the commit, which you want to copy.

 - Checkout the branch `git checkout <destination-branch>`
-- Cherry pick the commit `git cherry-pick <commit-id>`
+- Cherry-pick the commit `git cherry-pick <commit-id>`

 <img width="607" alt="cherry pick" src="https://user-images.githubusercontent.com/12962887/181609051-5ced1192-0372-45f9-97bf-3491ce070fbf.png">